-In the meantime, while the above investigation was being accomplished, information was submitted on behalf of the claimant that the employer was not paying time-loss compensation to her for the period from May 21, 1973, when she went off work due to her back condition, until the date of the Department's determinative order on the claim, as required by RCW 51.32.190.
-The Department thereupon entered its order of June 28, 1973, directing the employer to pay such compensation pursuant to that statute.

-3 4 Following a request for reconsideration filed by the employer, said order was reaffirmed by the Department's order of July 31, 1973, from which the employer filed the instant appeal.
+In the meantime, information was submitted on behalf of the claimant on June 26, 1973, that the employer did not pay her time-loss compensation from May 25 through June 17, 1973, the period during which she was off work allegedly because of her back condition, as required by RCW 51.32.190.
+The Department thereupon entered its order of July 5, 1973, directing the employer to pay claimant time-loss compensation to which she is entitled, pursuant to that statute.
+Following a request for reconsideration filed by the employer, said order was reaffirmed by the Department's order of July 31, 1973, from which the employer filed the instant appeal.